dianedoan/odin-landing-page/README.md

 # Odin Landing Page

-This web page is based on a design provided from The Odin Project using an image of the complete website and an image containing some details about some of the fonts and colors used.
+This web page accessible at https://dianedoan.github.io/odin-landing-page/ is based on a design provided from The Odin Project using an image of the complete website and an image containing some details about some of the fonts and colors used.

 ![complete website screenshot](https://cdn.statically.io/gh/TheOdinProject/curriculum/81a5d553f4073e593d23a6ab00d50eef8620796d/foundations/html_css/project/imgs/01.png)